uchamucha/UchasFeedReaderTest/README.md

 ## Tests Performed

 1. Tests whether the `allFeeds` array is defined and not empty.
-2. Tests whether each object in the `allFeeds` array have a URL property defined and not empty.
+2. Tests whether each object in the `allFeeds` array has a URL property defined and not empty.
-3. Tests whether each object in the `allFeeds` array have a Name property defined and not empty.
+3. Tests whether each object in the `allFeeds` array has a Name property defined and not empty.
-4. Tests whether the sliding menu is hidden by defualt unless it is clicked.
+4. Tests whether the sliding menu is hidden by defualt unless clicked.
-5. Tests whether the slides in and out on each successive click of the menu icon.
+5. Tests whether the menu slides in and out upon successive clicks of the menu icon.
 6. Tests whether the `loadFeed` function upon execution leaves at least a single `.entry` element within the `.feed` container.
 7. Tests whether the content actually changes when a new feed is loaded by the `loadFeed` function.